akauppi/Kotka/TROUBLES.md

 Ideally, we'd not even have `package-lock.json` (bring back `.npmrc`) and no need to restrict Webpack versions.

 - [ ] Unknown why the issue is marked as "Closed", though no version of Vuepress offers a fix to this...
+- [x] Seems fixed (at least temporarily) in VuePress 1.5.2 :)

+---

+Remove this mention once we know there's a permanent fix.